 "I'm sorry," she said quietly.
 "Really...
 I am so sorry."

 The woman returned with their meals.
 Mai was grateful for the interruption, not knowing what to say to him.
 Instead she examined the food as it was presented: both meals were very attractive.
 Naru's zaru udon was resting on the traditional bamboo tray with dipping sauces and garnishes on the side; Mai's kijoyu udon was served more plainly in a bowl with thinly sliced green onions and grated ginger.
-Both, of course, were served cold, as was traditional in the summer.
+Both, of course, were served cold, as was traditional in the hot and humid summer.

 "It's been a long time since I've had cold udon," Naru remarked, eyebrows lifted in amusement as he picked up his chopsticks.
 Mai nodded in agreement.
 In fact, it seemed like it had just been winter a few days ago.
 Hadn't she just gone out for curry udon with Kuwata-san, the new intern at work?
 She shook her head to herself, that couldn't have happened.
 They ate in silence until Mai spoke again.